 Data collection is the most time consuming part of Colgate's Greenhouse Gas Inventory.
-Going forward, we recommend that the data collection process commences in August of each year, giving employees the necessary time to finish their end of the fiscal year reporting before the students return for the new academic year.
+We recommend that the data collection process commences in August of each year, giving employees the necessary time to finish their end of the fiscal year reporting before the students return for the new academic year.

-The annual data collection process has started to become routine, and therefore, much easier if we are consistent in the timing and type of data we request when reaching out to individuals at Colgate.
-Nevertheless, because of busy schedules and data that are not easily available, Colgate staff members will need time to meet your request.
-Allow a few weeks for employees to get you the data you are requesting and anticipate that you may have to make multiple requests for the same data.
+The annual data collection process has become somewhat routine, and therefore, much easier if we are consistent in the timing and type of data we request when reaching out to individuals at Colgate.
+Nevertheless, because of busy schedules, data that are not easily available, and employee turnover, Colgate staff members need time to meet requests.
+Allow a few weeks for employees to gather data and anticipate the possibility of making multiple requests for the same data.